ABOUT US

 I served as the Associate Director of the Mason Writing Center for five years until I transitioned to my current position as Associate Director of Composition for Multilingual Writers.
 My research and publications have focused on the experiences of multilingual writers adapting to the expectations of the U.S. academy, faculty perceptions of writing by multilingual students, and designing writing courses that are attuned to the diverse needs of linguistically-diverse populations.

-Esther volunteers as the Associate Editor of the blog Connecting Writing Centers Across Borders, a blog of WLN: A Journal of Writing Center Scholarship.
-In this role, she co-hosts and produces the blog’s podcast Slow Agency.
-She also oversees the co-editing of articles tackling writing center issues in the African region.
+I’m the Associate Editor of the blog Connecting Writing Centers Across Borders, a blog of WLN: A Journal of Writing Center Scholarship.
+In this role, I produce and co-host the blog’s podcast Slow Agency.
+I also oversee the co-editing of articles tackling writing center issues in the African region.

-Esther Namubiru is a doctoral student in the Writing & Rhetoric program at George Mason University.
-Her research focuses on writing center and program administration within African contexts.
-Her other research interests include community literacy, multilingualism, writing across the disciplines (WAC), writing in the disciplines (WID), digital rhetoric and digital literacy.
+I’m a doctoral student in the Writing & Rhetoric program at George Mason University.
+My research focuses on writing center and program administration within African contexts, multilingualism, writing across the disciplines (WAC), digital rhetoric and digital literacy and postcolonialism.

-While receiving her MA in Linguistics from the University of Virginia, her BA in Organizational Communication at Mason, and her Associate Degree in Communication, Esther was a writing consultant at those respective institutions which grew her passion for writing and the writing center field.
+During my MA in Linguistics from the University of Virginia, my BA in Organizational Communication at Mason, and my Associate Degree in Communication, I fell in love with writing centers which deepened my love for writing.

 I joined the Connecting Writing Centers Across Borders blog as Production Editor in June 2020.
 My initial responsibilities included leading the blog site’s renovation and managing the Covid-19 section.
 Since then, as the Assistant Editor, my work has morphed into a few areas: site maintenance, submission review and publishing, and communication.